MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/kusto-extension.md

 # Kusto extension for Azure Data Studio (Preview)

 The Kusto extension for [Azure Data Studio](../what-is.md) enables you to connect and query to [Azure Data Explorer](https://docs.microsoft.com/azure/data-explorer/data-explorer-overview) clusters.

+Users can now connect and browse their Azure Data Explorer clusters, write and run KQL queries, and author notebooks with Kusto kernel.
+By enabling native Kusto experience in Azure Data Studio, data engineers, data scientists, or data analysts can quickly discover insights and identify trends and anomalies against a massive amount of data stored in Azure Data Explorer.
 This extension is currently in preview.

 ## Prerequisites

-If you don't have an Azure subscription, create a free Azure account before you begin.
+If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.

-You also need The following prerequisites:
+The following prerequisites are also required:

 - [Azure Data Studio installed](../download-azure-data-studio.md).
 - [An Azure Data Explorer cluster and database](https://docs.microsoft.com/azure/data-explorer/create-cluster-database-portal).